UoM-Data-Science-Platforms/gm-sde/docs/process-for-research-data-engineers.md

   - Company: `The University of Manchester`
   - Organisations: `Health Innovation Manchester`
   - General Request: `Other`
-  - General Information: `Please set up a fileshare, with the name "GMCR-RQXXX-[PI name]", accessible by the following users: [insert list of emails for all the analysts and the RDE who will send the data]`
+  - General Information: `Please set up a file share, with the name "GMCR-RQXXX-[PI name]", accessible by the following users: [insert list of emails for all the analysts and the RDE who will send the data]`
-  - E.g. the general information box will look like: `Please set up a fileshare, with the name "GMCR-RQ027-Williams", accessible by the following users: richard.william@grhapp.com another.user@grhapp.com one.more@grhapp.com`
+  - E.g. the general information box will look like: `Please set up a file share, with the name "GMCR-RQ027-Williams", accessible by the following users: richard.william@grhapp.com another.user@grhapp.com one.more@grhapp.com`

 - Click `Add to cart`
 - Click the `HERE` hyperlink in the popup
 - Close the popup
 - Click `Order`
 - Once confirmation is received that this has been set up, the `File Share Request by User` sheet of the `VDE and Data Extract Tracker` google sheet should be updated with the date that access was granted.

+**NB sometimes the file share is not visible in the VDE.
+If that happens try the following steps:**

+- Open Windows Explorer and navigate to "This PC"
+- Right click anywhere in "This PC"
+- Select "Add a network location"
+- Follow the onscreen prompts, entering "\\gmvdireportstorage.file.core.windows.net\gmcr-rqXXX-[PI name]" as the "Internet or Network Address".
+- Enter "gmcr-rqXXX-[PI name]" as the file share name when prompted
+- If the file share has been correctly set up you will now be able to access it.
+Otherwise you'll need to re-open the support ticket with GMSS/GraphNet

 ### Clinical code sets